rickyfili10/mojito/README.md

   What you can do: ✔️<br>
    - Share 🔗<br>
    - Use for non-commercial purposes 💸❌<br>
-   - Creating Derivative Works ✔️ --> Theoretically under this license you couldn't, but the authors decided that you can do it anyway.
-As long as the authors don't like what you did you will be forced to remove it<br>
+   - Creating Derivative Works --> Theoretically under this license you couldn't, but the authors decided that you can do it anyway.
+As long as the authors don't like what you did you will be forced to remove it ✔️<br>
-  <br>What you can't do: ❌<br>
+ What you can't do: ❌<br>
    - Impose additional restrictions 🟰<br>

 Screen drivers based on https://github.com/Kudesnick/1.44inch-LCD-HAT-Code 💻<br>